ScarletRedMan/RoomPicker/README.md

 Example of using the RoomPicker Client
 ----------

-Create a Node and a Room, after that, system pick up a room for 5 users.
+Create a Node and a Room, after that, system pick up a room for 5 entities.
 ```java
 class Example {
     public static void main(String[] args) {